The Tale of Two Stuck Ducks

-Sally (the Hen) is named after Sally our Office Manager.
+Sally the Hen is named after Sally the Office Manager.
 They have much in common, both being lawless, feisty, fearless and general rabble-rousers.
 Sally the Office Manger is quite proud that Sally the Hen bears her name.
 I was on a phone call describing Sally (the Hen’s) misdeeds, and made it clear it was the hen, because I said Sally the Office Manager wouldn’t do such a thing (steal from an infirm chicken).
-Sally (the Office Manager) overheard me and said very clearly and loudly, “I would it if were a taco!”
+Sally (the Office Manager) overheard me and said very clearly and loudly, “I would if it were a taco!”
 (She is from Texas, which she believes is self-explanatory.)

 So much for any pretense of morality.
 Anyway it gives you a sense of what we have to deal with in the office.

 Our bears don’t like red delicious apples, especially later in the season when they get mealy, though some are fussier than others.
 Their eating habits vary widely, but none of our five bears will touch them.
 They prefer honeycrisp apples.

 Bears are not pigs.
 (I am using that in the general sense of how we use the word, not about the actual animal.
 Pigs are most excellent animals, though their eating habits are, in fact, not those of bears.)
 Our bears, at least, are very fussy eaters.
 Gourmets, perhaps.
 If the peaches aren’t just at the peak of ripeness, they don’t want them.
 One of the few things they all agree on are watermelon, grapes, blueberries and pie.